Josef-Friedrich/luakeys/README.md

   -- If true, naked keys are converted to values:
   -- { one = true, two = true, three = true } -> { 'one', 'two', 'three' }
   naked_as_value = false,

+  -- Throw no error if there are unknown keys. no_error = false,

   -- { key = { 'value' } } -> { key = 'value' }
   unpack_single_array_value = false,